spase-group/resource-tools-node/README.md

 # SPASE resource-tools

-A collection of tools for working with SPASE resource descriptions.
+A collection of command line tools for working with SPASE resource descriptions.

 ## Installation